Guitar Town (song)

 "Guitar Town" is a song written and recorded by American singer-songwriter Steve Earle.
 It was released in June 1986 as the second single and title track from the album Guitar Town.
 The song reached number 7 on both the Billboard Hot Country Singles & Tracks chart and the Canadian RPM Country Tracks chart.
-It was Earle's highest peaking song to date on the country charts in both the U.S. and Canada.
+It was Earle's highest-peaking song to date on the country charts in both the U.S. and Canada.

-Originally, the lyrics were "cheap guitar", but then changed to "Jap guitar".
+The album version mentions a "Jap guitar", which the radio edit changes to "cheap guitar".

+Synopsis and production

+The song is sung from the perspective of a touring musician traveling away from Nashville—"Guitar Town"—into Texas as he describes his experiences.

+In the preproduction stages for the Guitar Town album, Earle and session guitarist Richard Bennett resolved that the song should omit a guitar solo, feeling it was—in light of the song's title—too predictable.
+Early takes of the song featured a small keyboard solo.
+Upon hearing them, producer Emory Gordy Jr. insisted on including a guitar solo.
+An argument ensued between Bennett and Gordy before Bennett retrieved a Danelectro Longhorn six string bass and played "the first thing that fell out of my brain".
+Bennett's solo was subsequently incorporated into the song.

 Critical reception

 Kip Kirby, of Billboard magazine reviewed the song favorably, saying that Earle "revives the tremolo-laden guitar sound of the early '60s for this song about music and love on the road."

+In 2024, Rolling Stone ranked the song at #146 on its 200 Greatest Country Songs of All Time ranking.

 Music video

 The music video was directed by Gerry Wenner and premiered in mid-1986.